-The ideology seems simple: the more you train, the better you become.
+The idea seems simple: the more you train, the better you become.
 In an ideal and perfect world, you will train every day, 365 days a year and you will become the best you can ever be.
-But in this world of ours that is far from being ideal, with our imperfect bodies, is training every day feasible?
+But in this world of ours that is far from being ideal, with our imperfect bodies, is training Muay Thai everyday feasible?
 Is it beneficial?
 Or is it actually detrimental?

 After checking with a personal trainer friend and several online sources, it appears to be early stages of overtraining.

 As the name implies, overtraining means to train beyond what the body can handle or recover timely from.
 It is a well known syndrome in almost every sports and very common in bodybuilding, long distance running and high intensity training such as Muay Thai.
 These activities place a high amount of stress on the body, so when combined with overzealousness, can easily lead to overtraining.